Dexsam07/As-zara-mini/Readme.md

 ## 📖 Overview

 **AS-ZARA-MINI** is a powerful, lightweight WhatsApp Multi-Device bot built on the **Baileys** library.
 Designed for flexibility and ease of use, it allows you to create your own customized WhatsApp bot **without any cost**.
-The entire codebase is open-source, giving you full control to modify, rebrand, and deploy it anywhere – whether on a VPS, cloud panel, or your local machine.
+The entire codebase is open‑source, giving you full control to modify, rebrand, and deploy it anywhere – whether on a VPS, cloud panel, or your local machine.

-> ⚠️ **Disclaimer:** This is an unofficial bot.
+> ⚠️ **Important Disclaimer:** This is an **unofficial** bot.
+Using it may violate WhatsApp's Terms of Service.
+The developers are **not responsible** for any account restrictions or bans.
 Use at your own risk.
-See [Legal](#-legal) section for details.
+See the [Legal](#-legal) section for full details.

 ---